Grants and Funding

 Each year McDonalds gives a large number of charitable donations to support non-for-profit organisations.
 These donations are given to organisations that are endorsed by the Australian Tax Office as a Deductible Gift Recipient (DGR), projects, or events that take place in the communities which McDonalds operates.

-The Young Athlete Assistance Program assists young athletes in Queensland who have competed at a State or State School Championship, National or National School Championship, or International Championship.
+The Emerging Athlete Pathways assists young athletes in Queensland who have competed at a State or State School Championship, National or National School Championship, or International Championship.
 Applicants eligible for support are those who have competed at one of the aforementioned levels in the past six months.
 All applicants must be under the age of 18 at the start of the tournament.
+As of April 1st 2022, some slight changes have been made to the funding amounts: